What is Segmented Market Theory?

 - The investors of different segments are different, and the interest rate in each segment is determined by the demand and supply of each segment.
 The interest rate prevailing in each segment is solely the function of supply and demands of funds for the particular maturity.

-- Thus each maturity sector (Long Term, Short Term, and Mid Term) can be classified as different market segments where the yield has no correlation with other segments and is based purely on supply and demand of that particular segment.
+- Thus each maturity sector (Long Term, Short Term, and Mid Term) can be classified as different market segments where the yield has no correlation with other segments and is based purely on the supply and demand of that particular segment.

 - The segmented market theory assumes that the participants in each segment are either not willing to shift their segment to search for greater yield or are unable to do so due to restrictions imposed.